CO₂ Removal (CDR)

 PROS:

-- Can be applied to existing carbon emitters such as power or gas processing plants, reducing emission production
+- Can be focused towards heavy industrial sources such as power or gas processing plants

 CONS: